christoph26/foodgenerator-backend/README.md

 cd path/to/workspace/moviebass
 ```

-### install node dependencies
+**install node dependencies**

 ```
 npm install
 ```

-### set up your database
+**set up your database**

-* create a new directory where your database will be stores (it's a good idea to seperate data and business logic - so the data directory should be on a different place than your app)
+* create a new directory where your database will be stored (it's a good idea to seperate data and business logic - the data directory should be on a different place than your app)
 * start the database server
 ```
 mongod --dbpath relative/path/to/database